 The ‘Housing and race equality in London: An analysis of secondary data’ research published by the GLA in March 2022 concludes that on average, ‘Black Londoners and those from most other minority ethnicity groups experience worse housing conditions, less tenure security, higher rates of housing need, worse affordability and lower wealth than White Londoners’.
 The research note also concludes that whilst social housing makes an important contribution to addressing these inequalities, there is not enough of it to meet ‘all of London’s acute housing needs’.

-The Equality Impact Assessment (EqIA) undertaken for the Affordable Homes Programme 2021-26 also finds that Londoners from Black, Asian and Minority Ethnic backgrounds, deaf and disabled residents and women are more likely to experience poverty - both a cause and a symptom of them struggling with the cost of housing.
+The Equality Impact Assessment (EqIA) undertaken for the Affordable Homes Programme 2021-26 also finds that Londoners from Black, Asian and Minority Ethnic backgrounds, Deaf and disabled residents and women are more likely to experience poverty - both a cause and a symptom of them struggling with the cost of housing.
 It also concludes that these groups of Londoners would be positively impacted by delivery of affordable homes.

 The literature points towards the beneficial impact that delivering affordable homes has on Londoners with protected characteristics.
 Efforts aimed at preserving delivery of these home would therefore support various groups of Londoners.
 As highlighted in the ‘Key risks and issues’ section below the recommendations aim to thread a careful balance between ensuring that supply of section 106 homes is preserved in a difficult market environment without excessively diverting funding away from affordable homes that could be delivered through other routes.
 However, should the proposed approach get the wrong balance, Londoners with protected characteristics that are more in need of affordable homes would stand to lose the most.